 There is no difference between Ahad and Ahmad.
-The Essence and the Attributes are one.20
+The Essence and the Attributes are identical.

 He is Ahad.
 He is Ahmad.
-He wins the heart by being hiddenly manifest in the form of meem.
-(Muhammad).22
+He captivates the heart by being manifestly hidden (remaining immanent and transcendent) in the form of Meem (Muhammad).
+Farid!
+Keep constant watchfulness (about this Divine disclosure).

-Ahad oh!emerged in the form of Ahmad.24
+Ahad emerged in the form of Ahmad.

-He came from the land of the Most Invisible.
-He dwelled in the city of the visible.
-He uncovered the veil of the Essence and from the limitless became the limit.26
+He came from the Realm of the Most Invisible.
+He dwelled in the land of the visible.
+He unveiled himself.
+He was Freedom itself, who assumed delimitation (delimited freedom).

-The Essential Beauty: (The light of Muhammad) plays game of pride and humility.
-Sincerely reflect and understand that he has come in the city of Kot (Kot Mithan).28
+The essential Beauty in the form of Hijazi Light is playing the game of priding and humility.
+Truly understand and recognize that he has descended in the City of Kot.